haeinizm/haeinizm/README.md

 If you have any questions or are interested in collaborating, please feel free to reach out to me!

-- I’m currently working on [Mobigen](http://www.mobigen.com/) as a regular employee since 2020.
+- I worked at [Mobigen](http://www.mobigen.com/) as a regular employee from 2020 to 2023.

 - Know abaout my experience [Haein's resume](https://1drv.ms/b/s!Aun3wLOUVjfKiYY3mkVFekXuBPDCpA?e=tnXbJ5) [Haein's portfolio](https://www.notion.so/2024-8dec296af9574f6895915ade5241abfc?pvs=4)